 Remember to disassemble the valve body and head.
 The valve body and head must be separated during welding.
-The membrane must be removed from the valve body, as otherwise heat from the welding process will damage them.
+All plugs and other attachments must be removed from the valve body, as otherwise heat from the welding process will damage them.